Florence, South Carolina shooting: Investigation

 The Richland County Sheriff's Office of Columbia, SC, took over the investigation on October 4, and 25 agents from the FBI Evidence Response Team arrived on scene to assist deputies on October 5.
 The Richland County Sheriff told reporters that the incident would have occurred regardless of the arresting officers' actions, stating: "The officers did absolutely nothing wrong.
 This was an ambush you can't prevent."

-Legal proceedings

 Memorials

 Two official crowdfunding campaigns for the wounded, endorsed by the South Carolina Law Enforcement Officers Association, were launched, as well as separate campaigns through the City of Florence Police Benevolent Fund and the City of Florence website.
 Neighborhoods utilized blue light bulbs and flags to honor the deceased and injured victims, and food deliveries were sent to the families of officers who were hospitalized.
 A former officer created a "thin blue line" American flag that was signed by different police departments across the country, then presented to the family of fallen officer Sgt.
 Carraway.

+A previously scheduled athletics event on November 9, 2018, at Darlington Raceway was dedicated to the Carraway family.
+In 2019, the race was officially named the Terrence Carraway 5k.
+After taking a year off, the race became part of 2021 Cook Out Southern 500 weekend as a Thursday night event.
+For 2025, the race moved to Saturday late afternoon after conclusion of the NASCAR support race.
+A record 501 runners, including Front Row Motorsports drivers Zane Smith. and Todd Gilliland, and MRN commentator Steve Post, participated in the 2025 benefit.